 Don’t let that hinder you, because you can’t do much about your genetics.

-And as you can see from the picture above, it’s still very possible to build a downright incredible physique even if you start out skinny fat (waving my own “incredible physique” flag here ;)).
+And as you can see from the picture above, it’s still entirely possible to build a downright aesthetic physique even if you start out skinny fat (sorry for waving my own “downright aesthetic physique” flag here ;)).

 You just need to be a bit more meticulous with your approach to diet and training, and also avoid the following: